SanjaiKumar-001/SOC-LAB/01-Investigations/Phase-01-Endpoint/003-lsass-credential-dumping-lolbin-tradecraft/README.md

 * Event ID 3 corroborated network activity but did not independently attribute every relevant connection to `certutil.exe`; Event ID 1 provided the process attribution.
 * Raw Windows Security EventData provided underlying account-creation fields that were useful for analyst validation.
 * No lateral movement, remote credential use or exfiltration was observed or performed.
-* A behavioral Microsoft Sentinel detection was developed for LSASS access followed by same-process dump creation.
-* A separate `certutil.exe` misuse detection was deferred because the primary focus of Investigation 003 was credential dumping.

 ---